openc/openc_bot/README.md

 is to post it with an identical `:properties` as above but with an `:end_date` of `today` and `:end_date_type` of `"before"`, *INSTEAD* of a `sample date`.

-*For all the current records that are otherwise unchanged* you should still submit them with a new `sample_date` so that we know they are still current.
+*For all the current records that are otherwise unchanged* you can still submit them with a new `sample_date` so that we know they are still current.
+After 15 months we assume this is no longer the case, so your code should consider resubmitting unchanged records at least once every 15 months.

 ## General tips on writing a bot